WICG/turtledove/PRODUCT_LEVEL.md

 ## Impact on core metrics

+Note: this section describes analysis conducted at [RTB House](https://www.rtbhouse.com/).

 How will the adoption of product-level TURTLEDOVE affect recommendation quality?

 This is a question we haven't been able to answer for "creative-level" TURTLEDOVE.
 In product-level TURTLEDOVE, however, we can apply a fairly straightforward and informative analysis.

 Methodology:
 * We focus on a period of 28 days, (more than 1.4e8 clicks).
-* The analysis is performed on the entire corpus of our web advertisers.
+* The analysis is performed on the entire corpus of RTB House's web advertisers.
 This means 1.5k+ advertisers from around the world, ranging from small businesses to leading ecommerce platforms.
 * Within that period, for each product, we determine the "product's audience size" - how many distinct users were served an impression with that product.
 * We inspect the impact of product-level minimal audience threshold.
 For a given threshold, we discard all clicks on products with `product_audience_size < threshold`.